Composition and inverse of multivariate functions and algebraic system of equations: Discussion and expectation

 \section{Discussion and expectation}

-Structural mathematics,topology and algebra have been the main role of mathematics for more than one hundred years since Hilbert'solving Gordan problem.
+Solving an equation is reducing the number of unknown X to one then placing this alone X to the left of '=' and placing all the known items to the right of '='.
+The multivariate solution given in this paper meets this requirement.
+Achieving this is a huge breakthrough.
+Multivariate function composition and inverse multivariate function were introduced specially by author to solve transcendental equations.
+Human can reject these new concepts.
+However they will be helpless when they face transcendental equations.
+They had to admit to having been completely defeated by the equations.
+Must we solve transcendental equations by exact formula?
+Structural mathematics, topology and algebra have been the main role of mathematics for more than one hundred years since Hilbert's solving Gordan problem.
 Meanwhile the method of classical mathematics is nearly forgotten by mathematicians.
-But resources in topology and algebra will be dried up in the near future and mathematics must go back to the path of classical mathematics as there are so mineral in it.
+I think this is a serious imbalance.
+However resources in topology and algebra will be dried up in the near future and mathematics must go back to the path of classical mathematics for there being so mineral in it.

+Mathematics has two legs ,the constructive method and the existence method.
+Both legs should be used interchangeably.
+Before Hilbert's solving Gordan problem the constructive method played a major role, mathematics took the left leg.
+Since then, existence method emerged and became the ruler of mathematics,mathematics has moved its right leg.
+It should be the left leg by now.

+We shown perfect way for multivariate solutions of algebraic equations and of operator equations.
+However there are difficult tasks to find more good binary solutions for special equations and find good way to express multivariate solutions by unary functions.
+Studying equations is a huge and complicated subject.
+This paper gave only the basic concepts and basic methods of our theory and described only the outline of it.

+We show readers a ladder road along the cliff to the ground high in the clouds and want to make readers optimistic.
+But there is a long distance to go if we want to gallop through the vast territory of equations kingdom.
+Author just make a start about this topic and sincerely hope other ones follow up.
+No matter how difficult this topic is and whether or not mathematicians snub it, logic will become a decisive force, and the kingdom of equations will surely have a new world.

 \qquad \qquad\qquad \qquad\qquad \qquad References